Hy4ri/hamr-flake/README.md

 ## Credits

-Hamr is extracted and adapted from [end-4's illogical-impulse](https://github.com/end-4/dots-hyprland).
-Major thanks to end-4 for the Material Design theming, fuzzy search, widget components, and overall architecture.
+Hamr was originally extracted and adapted from [end-4's illogical-impulse](https://github.com/end-4/dots-hyprland).
+Major thanks to end-4 for the Material Design theming, fuzzy search, widget components, and overall architecture that inspired this project.

-Hamr is **fully standalone** and works out of the box on any Hyprland setup.
-It optionally integrates with [illogical-impulse](https://github.com/end-4/dots-hyprland) for enhanced theming features if detected.
+Hamr is now **fully standalone** and works out of the box on any supported Wayland compositor (Hyprland, Niri).

 ## License